 Despite these leak settings options, it is likely that you will still receive leak alerts for flows that aren't actual leaks.
 For example, if you run the laundry machine, dish washer, and shower consecutively, you may achieve a 20-minute period of flow greater than 1.0gpm which would set off an alert.
 Being aware of your home's water usage will help you to discern the difference between regular usage and potential leaks.

-If your Monitor is currently set to Away Mode, you will receive leak alerts every time there is water running.
+If your Monitor/Control is currently set to Away Mode, you will receive leak alerts every time there is water running.
 You can read more about Home vs. Away Mode.

-If you have paired your StreamLabs Monitor with Nest or Amazon Alexa, there may be a message being sent between the Nest/Amazon Alexa device and your StreamLabs Monitor that's causing the StreamLabs Monitor to put itself into Away mode even if you are currently home.
-If you are receiving Away mode leak alerts even when your Monitor is in Home mode, check your integration with Nest and Amazon Alexa to see if either device is sending an accidental Away mode message.
+If you have paired your StreamLabs Monitor/Control with Google Assistant or Amazon Alexa, there may be a message being sent between the Google Assistant/Amazon Alexa device and your StreamLabs Monitor/Control that's causing the StreamLabs Monitor/Control to put itself into Away mode even if you are currently home.
+If you are receiving Away mode leak alerts even when your Monitor is in Home mode, check your integration with Google Assistant and Amazon Alexa to see if either device is sending an accidental Away mode message.